How to Find Good Tenants

 To properly qualify applicants, request that they provide 2-3 months of pay stubs or other form of income documentation.
 Getting a good sampling of pay stubs/income documents allows you can take into consideration fluctuations in pay, such as changes in hours worked; over-time pay; pay rate changes, etc.

-You want to confirm the applicant makes enough income to afford the rent.
+Confirm the applicant makes enough income to afford the rent.
 Most management companies use the tenant’s gross income and compare it with a simple 2-3 times rent amount.
 We prefer to qualify by using a rent to income ratio (divide the monthly rent by their income).
 A rent to income ratio of 45% or less is our general requirement.
 The ratio can be adjusted lower for stricter qualification criteria.
 Computing the right income amount is the first step in knowing how to find good tenants.

 Employment History: